flack/UniversalFeedCreator/README.md

     considered beta due to some internal changes

 v1.5.1    01-27-04
-    fixed some RSS 1.0 glitches (thanks to St�phane Vanpoperynghe) fixed some inconsistencies between documentation and code (thanks to Timothy Martin)
+    fixed some RSS 1.0 glitches (thanks to Stéphane Vanpoperynghe) fixed some inconsistencies between documentation and code (thanks to Timothy Martin)

 v1.5    01-06-04